AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	data.
 A data resource can be openly accessible (which all INSPIRE data should be), but have restrictions on its use such as licensing, fees, or usage limitations.

-	To add an additional use constraint element, click the |button_plusdrop| button and choose either the *anchor* or *text* option.
+	To add an additional use constraint element, click the |button_edit_plusdrop| button and choose either the *anchor* or *text* option.
 All records on the SSDI should document the licencing arrangements for the data resource using the anchor type.
 Where possible, this should link to a URL such as the `Open Government Licence <http://www.nationalarchives.gov.uk/doc/open-government-licence/>`__, `Non-Commercial Government Licence <http://www.nationalarchives.gov.uk/doc/non-commercial-government-licence/>`__,